Allister Surette: Université Sainte-Anne

 In November 2010, Surette was named president and Vice-Chancellor of Université Sainte-Anne.
 He took office as president on July 1, 2011.

 In October 2019, Surette was appointed Chair of the Association of Atlantic Universities, an advocacy organization working on behalf of the region's 16 universities.

-During Surette's tenure, the university achieved a record full-time student population of 540 students for the 2019–2020 academic year, far exceeding the previous record of 481 students in 2008.
+During Surette's tenure, the university achieved a record full-time student population of 540 students for the 2019–2020 academic year, exceeding the previous record of 481 students in 2008.

-During the third term of Surette's presidency at Sainte-Anne, in 2022, the faculty union engaged in a strike that was the longest university strike in Nova Scotia's history and one of the longest-ever in Canadian history.
+During the third term of Surette's presidency at Sainte-Anne, in 2022, the faculty union engaged in a strike that was the longest university strike in Nova Scotia's history and one of the longest in Canadian history.

+In September 2023, a student campaign, SA Change Now, posted anonymous survivors' and victims' accounts of sexual harassment, assault, and rape at Sainte-Anne on a website and on its Instagram account.
+The campaign called on the university to acknowledge rape culture, apologize to its victims, and promise to enact the campaign's five suggested reforms.

+Surette ended his mandate as President and Vice-Chancellor of Sainte-Anne, on June 30, 2024.

+Senate

+On December 19, 2024, he was summoned to the Senate of Canada by Governor General Mary Simon, on the advice of prime minister Justin Trudeau.
+On February 12, 2025, Surette announced that he had joined the Independent Senators Group.

 Other work

 From 1999 to 2003, Surette was a member of the Board of Trustees of du Réseau des cégeps et collèges francophones du Canada (RCCFC), serving as chair from September 2000 to November 2002.

 In December 1999, Surette was elected chairman of the executive committee for the 2004 Acadian World Congress.
 Surette had previously served as President of the organizing committee and then served as chairman of the board of directors.

 In November 2000, Surette was appointed to a provincial advisory committee created help meet the needs of the Acadian community.